If you’ve searched for privacy oriented messaging apps

-Always Use Dissapearing Messages.
+Always Use Disappearing Messages

 Do note people can always take a screenshot or use a camera to record the screen, so this does not protect you from that.
-What we are trying to achive is to - emulate a ‘real life conversation’.
+What we are trying to achieve is to - emulate a ‘real life conversation’.
 No one carries a recorder around nor log every single word that comes out of your mouth.

-For one on one chats, Signal in IRL is worse than Telegram Secret Chats.
+For one on one chats, Signal in IRL is worse than Telegram Secret Chats

 - Both examples here are end to end encrypted and have disappearing messages on.

-- Alice and Bob are sending messages on various devices using the official unmodded apps and that don’t have root access.
+- Alice and Bob are sending messages on various devices using the official un-modded apps and that don’t have root access.